Romanian Revival architecture: Origins

 Romanian Revival architecture is a revival of the Brâncovenesc [brɨŋkovenesk], a style in medieval Romanian art and architecture, more specifically in Wallachia during the reign of Constantin Brâncoveanu (1688–1714).
 This is because it was seen as the style specific to Romania, which is true.
 Brâncovenesc buildings are characterised by the use of porticos (mainly the entrances of churches), trilobate or kokoshnik arches, columns (usually Corinthian), sometimes with twisted flutings, and metallic or ceramic tile roof.
 The main ornaments used for decoration are the interlace and the complex vegetal spiral (aka rinceau).
-Some of the features of Brâncovenesc architecture derive from Byzantine and Ottoman architecture, and a some can also be found in medieval Russian architecture.
+Some of the features of Brâncovenesc architecture derive from Byzantine and Ottoman architecture, and some can also be found in medieval Russian architecture.

 Brâncovenesc churches usually have façades decorated with reliefs, most churches being white, while some have elaborate paintings on the façades (like the Stavropoleos Monastery from Bucharest).
 The walls of their interiors are filled with Byzantine style frescos.
 Above their main door there is a pisanie, which is an inscribed stone plaque.
 The inscription usually includes a religious invocation, the name of the founder or founders, the date of construction, the motivation of the building, the circumstances of the time and other data.